keystonejs/keystone/.changeset/rare-baboons-repeat.md

 The `checkbox` field is now non-nullable in the database, if you need three states, you should use `select()`.
 The field no longer accepts dynamic default values and it will default to `false` unless a different `defaultValue` is specified. `graphql.isNonNull` can also be set if you have no read access control and you don't intend to add any in the future, it will make the GraphQL output field non-nullable.

-If you're using SQLite, Prisma will generate a migration that makes the column non-nullable and sets any rows that have
+If you're using SQLite, Prisma will generate a migration that makes the column non-nullable and sets any rows that have null values to the `defaultValue`.

 If you're using PostgreSQL, Prisma will generate a migration but you'll need to modify it if you have nulls in a checkbox field.
 Keystone will say that the migration cannot be executed: